 After a short brainstorm they had come up with a simple idea that later became one of the most recognised symbols of the decade – the red ribbon, worn to signify awareness and support for people living with HIV.

 Red was chosen as it is bold and visible – symbolising passion, a heart and love.
-The shape was chosen simply because it was easy to make and replicate – anyone can make one by just cutting out a piece of ribbon, looping it around your finger and pinning it on.
+The shape was chosen simply because it was easy to make and replicate – anyone can make one by just cutting out a piece of ribbon, looping it around your finger and pinning it on themselves.

-In the early days, the artists made the ribbons themselves and distributing them around the New York art scene and dropped them off at theatres.
-Initially there was a text that went with it, to explain why they were being worn, but eventually this was dropped as its symbolism no longer needed an explanation.
+In the early days, the artists made the ribbons themselves and distributed them around the New York art scene and dropped them off at theatres.
+Initially there was text that went with it, to explain why they were being worn, but eventually this was dropped as its symbolism no longer needed an explanation.

-At the Freddie Mercury Tribute Concert held at London's Wembley Stadium on Easter Sunday 1992, more than 100,000 red ribbons were distributed among the audience, with performers such as George Michael wearing one.
-The Red Ribbon continues to be a powerful force in the efforts to increase public awareness of HIV.
+At the Freddie Mercury Tribute Concert, held at London's Wembley Stadium on Easter Sunday, 1992, more than 100,000 red ribbons were distributed among the audience, with performers such as George Michael wearing one.
+The red ribbon continues to be a powerful force in the efforts to increase public awareness of HIV.